 A waiting period is the period in which the member cannot claim for healthcare services.
-The Medical Schemes Act 131 of 1998 (the Act) provides for waiting periods.
+The Medical Schemes Act 131 of 1998 (the Act) allows medical schemes to apply waiting periods.
 Waiting periods such as a three-month general waiting period and a 12-month condition-specific waiting period may apply.

-A late-joiner penalty is a percentage increase in a member's contribution and we calculate it as a percentage of the risk contribution.
+A late-joiner penalty is a percentage increase in a member's contribution.
+We calculate it as a percentage of the risk contribution.
 We calculate the late-joiner penalty using the member's age and the amount of creditable medical scheme cover that the member had at the date of application.
-The Act and the rules of the Scheme determine the formula.